 So remember on this Mother’s Day, if your mother is still with you, do whatever it takes to make her smile, forget the differences that you have had with her and her with you and just make her smile.

 Oh yeah, and take lots of pictures because one day you will be like me, going through pictures, faded and few, that you hold onto as one of the most precious possessions that you have, but you never have enough.
-If she calls you and ask you to get in your vehicle and drive 35 miles just to bring her some whoppers (chocolate coated malt candy) do it.
+(Take pics with your mom and you together, I don’t have many and it saddens me) If she calls you and ask you to get in your vehicle and drive 35 miles just to bring her some whoppers (chocolate coated malt candy) do it.
 Because there will be a day that you would buy her every whopper in the world.

 When you tell your once upon a HAPPY MOTHERS DAY tale, let it be with no regrets.